Gecko-Web/leaflet-messagebox/README.md

 `timeout:` (integer) The duration the messagebox/notification is shown in milliseconds.
 Optional, defaults to 3000 (3 sec).

-`cssClass:` (string) The default css class to apply on message dom element.
+`cssClass:` (string|string[]) The default css class to apply on message dom element.
 Optional, defaults to 'default'.

 ## Styling ##